amrlabib/react-timer-hook/readme.md

 ## react-timer-hook

-React timer hook is a custom react hook built to handle timers and count down logic in your react component.
+React timer hook is a custom [react hook](https://reactjs.org/docs/hooks-intro.html), built to handle timers and count down logic in your react component.

+#### Note:

+React hooks is available from react version 16.7.0-alpha

 ---